Adi-Ari-17/MacroPad/README.md

 # MacroPad
+This is my first MacroPad for Hackclub.

-My first  3 by 3 macro pad keyboard
+It is a 3 by 3 keyboard powered by a seeeduino used to for shortcuts